kennywhwu/ascenda_loyalty/README.md

 `GET /hotels`

-Fetches merged hotel data based on the provided filters.
+Fetches merged hotel data based on the provided request parameters as filters:

-### Request Parameters
+destination (optional): Filter by destination ID.

-destination (optional): Filter by destination ID. hotels (optional): Filter by a list of hotel IDs.
+hotels (optional): Filter by a list of hotel IDs.

 If both destination and hotels parameters are passed, the filtering logic applies tighter exclusion on hotel ids.
 If there are no hotels that satisfy both parameters, then no hotels will be returned.